 Monday-Friday: 7:30 a.m. to midnight

 Weekend hours: 9 a.m. to midnight

 *Hours are subject to change.
 Check the Dining Services Website for up to date hours.

 How can I deposit more money into my Declining Balance?

 You can always add funds to your Declining Balance.
 The easiest way to do it is to use this e-commerce secure website: Purchase Now!
-You may also add funds with cash or check via mail or in person at the Dining Services office, located in the rear of the dining area of Real Food on Campus in the UC.
+You may also add funds with cash or check via mail or in person at the Dining Services office, located downstairs in the UC.
 You can sign up for alerts so you’ll know when your balance is running low.

 What happens if I run out of block meals?